lekah/pinball/README.md

 The pinball code was implemented by:

- - Leonid Kahle
+* Leonid Kahle
- - Aris Marclongo
+* Aris Marcolongo

-under the guidance of Nicola Marzari at the Theory and Simulations of Materials Lab (http://theossrv1.epfl.ch) at EPFL.
+under the guidance of Nicola Marzari at the Theory and Simulations of Materials Lab ( http://theossrv1.epfl.ch ) at EPFL.

 ### Contact